Twenty-Sixth (26th) Annual Tie-One-On Luncheon will be Held april 21st, 2017

 Amani Harris, Breakfast Group President

-Our 2016 Keynote Speaker was Nate Miles (Vice President for Strategic Initiatives, Eli Lilly and Company).
-Among our special guests in attendance were: Governor Jay Inslee (Washington State), Dow Constantine (King County Executive), Larry Gossett (King County Council Member), Bruce Harrell (Seattle City Council), additional Elected Officials (State, County and City), and Seattle Seahawks representatives, and other local politicians, business leaders, celebrities and dignitaries.
+Our 2017 Keynote Speaker was Dr. Calvin Watts (Federal Way Schools Superintendent).
+Among our special guests expected to be in attendance were: Governor Jay Inslee (Washington State), Dow Constantine (King County Executive), Larry Gossett (King County Council Member), Bruce Harrell (Seattle City Council), additional Elected Officials (State, County and City), and Seattle Seahawks representatives, and other local politicians, business leaders, celebrities and dignitaries.

 The purpose of the luncheon is to honor the students by pairing each one with a member of the business or professional community, who act as the student’s host for lunch.
 During the luncheon students and mentors exchange business cards and encourage future contact and assistance with employment opportunities or future education plans.
 Each student receives a necktie and a dress shirt, a symbol of passage into adulthood.
 The “rite of passage” comes when the mentors teach the students how to tie the necktie.
 This is an important event that provides an opportunity for respected members of the community to mentor and bond with these young men.